-Disclaimer: This post contains Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Tempura soba (also known as “tensoba” for short) is like two classic Japanese dishes in one.
-Soba noodles are served in a hot dashi broth which on its own this dish is known as “kake soba”.
+Soba noodles are served in a hot dashi broth, which on its own this dish is known as “kake soba”.
 (You can check out my kake udon recipe here too!)

 The kake soba is then topped with a variety of tempura, a popular dish made by frying ingredients in a light crispy batter.
 Shrimp is the most common ingredient served on tempura soba, but a variety of vegetables can be used too.